11th Legislative Yuan

 The 11th Legislative Yuan is the current term of members of the Legislative Yuan of the Republic of China (Taiwan) which began on 1 February 2024.

 Members were elected in the 2024 legislative election, in which the Democratic Progressive Party (DPP) lost majority status.
 This is the first time since the election of 2004 that no party received an absolute majority in the Legislative Yuan.
+Han Kuo-yu was elected the President of the Legislative Yuan.
 The next legislative election is due for 2028.